Amendment – In May 2023, this chapter was reviewed and updated throughout.

 The principles should inform the ways in which professionals and other staff work with adults.
-The principles can also help the STSCAP, and organisations more widely, by using them to examine and improve their local arrangements.
+The principles can also help the Safeguarding Adults Board and partner organisations more widely, by using them to examine and improve their local arrangements.

 5. Aims of Adult Safeguarding

 The aims of adult safeguarding are to:

 - prevent harm and reduce risk of abuse and neglect for those adults with care and support needs;